Mephiles-the-Dark/Better_Discord/Themes/README.md

 # Themes for Better Discord
 ## Just_Black
 A revival of JustBlack theme by Dddsasul: "A nice and black theme."
-This theme runs with dark theme for best experience, but features a 'Just_White' variant.
+This theme runs with dark theme for best experience, but features a 'Just_White' variant when using Discord's Light Theme.
 One can change the highlights in a code editor, such as Notepad.

-Download `Just_Black.theme.css` for this dark theme.
+Download <a href="https://Mephiles-the-Dark.github.io/Better_Discord/Themes/Just_Black.theme.css" target="_blank" />Just_Black.theme.css</a> for this dark theme.

 ![](https://github.com/Mephiles-the-Dark/Better_Discord/blob/master/Themes/Previews/Just_Black_2.png)

 ## Whirlpool
 Whirlpool theme is a miniature theme that is optimised for Just_Black theme, but works by itself or other themes.

-Download `Whirlpool.theme.css` for this wallpaper theme.
+Download <a href="https://Mephiles-the-Dark.github.io/Better_Discord/Themes/Whirlpool.theme.css" target="_blank" />Whirlpool.theme.css</a> for this wallpaper theme.

 ![](https://github.com/Mephiles-the-Dark/Better_Discord/blob/master/Themes/Previews/Whirlpool_2.png)

 ## Codeblock_Identifier
 A revived, miniature theme of codeblockLangIdentifier by intrnl: "Shows the corresponding language's syntax highlighting that was used on the code block."
 The codeblock's language will appear in the top-left margin of the codeblock.

-Download <a href="https://Mephiles-the-Dark.github.io/Better_Discord/Themes/Codeblock_Identifier.theme.css" target="_blank" />Codeblock_Identifier.theme.css</a> for this wallpaper theme.
+Download <a href="https://Mephiles-the-Dark.github.io/Better_Discord/Themes/Codeblock_Identifier.theme.css" target="_blank" />Codeblock_Identifier.theme.css</a> for this theme.

 ![](https://github.com/Mephiles-the-Dark/Better_Discord/blob/master/Themes/Previews/Codeblock_Identifier_1.png)